wadimw/dell-7577-hackintosh/worklog.md

 Except from headphones one more thnig to do could be fixing sensors (temperature).

 It turns out that sadly hotplugging Thunderbolt>HDMI adapter causes system to panic, and after reboot adapter does not work anyway.
 It did in previous config (even hotplugging) so I need to investigate.

+## 09-10-2019
+Looks like spoofing GPU to be from Skylake rather than KabyLake fixes the issue (idea from here https://www.tonymacx86.com/threads/readme-common-problems-and-workarounds-on-10-14-mojave.255823/).
+I don't know if there is any other way to fix that, so I'll use what works for now at least.
+Also worth noting, that system information reports only 24-bit color depth on built-in display (without spoofing it reported 30) and 30 on external display.
+I don't see much of a difference except for the fact, that shadows on builtin are not banded anymore (they were before spoofing).

+https://www.tonymacx86.com/threads/faq-read-first-laptop-frequent-questions.164990/ is it really set to 32MB now?
+This may be the culprit.

+I have also noticed that I still have trouble with USB Instant Wake (which didn't manifest earlier due to not having stuff plugged I guess).
+Todos for now:
+* USB instant wake
+* Headphones
+* Temperature sensors